ghdl/ghdl/doc/using/Simulation.rst

   Trace vhpi calls.
 Trace is printed to :file:`FILENAME` if provided, otherwise to stdout.

+.. option:: --coverage

+  Generate coverage information about the simulation.
+A JSON file (whose name is :file:'coverage-DATETIME.json') is generated at the end of the simulation.
+You can use the ``coverage`` command to merge results and generate reports.

 .. option:: --help

   Display a short description of the options accepted by the runtime library.